 Substances potentially subject to compliance checks

-To increase the efficiency and transparency of compliance checks, ECHA publishes a list of substances which will be potentially subject to compliance check.
-This list is developed in accordance with ECHA's new Compliance Check Strategy and it is based on i.a. the results of the common screening approach that has been developed by ECHA together with the Member States.
+To increase the efficiency of the scientific assessment by ECHA and transparency of the compliance check selection process for the Registrant, ECHA publishes a list of substances which may be subject to compliance check.
+This list is developed in accordance with ECHA's Regulatory strategy (previously called Compliance Check Strategy) and it is based on i.e. the results of the common screening approach that has been developed by ECHA together with the Member States.

-In addition to the substances identified here, compliance checks are normally conducted on registration dossiers for substances which are on the Community Rolling Action Plan (CoRAP list).
+In addition to the substances identified here, compliance checks are generally conducted on registration dossiers for substances which are on the Community Rolling Action Plan (see CoRAP list for further details).

-Compliance check focusses on eight key endpoints which are outlined in the new compliance check strategy.
+Compliance check focusses on eight key endpoints which are outlined in the regulatory strategy.
 These are genotoxicity, repeated-dose toxicity, pre-natal developmental toxicity, reproduction toxicity, carcinogenicity, long-term aquatic toxicity, biodegradation and bioaccumulation.
 They are key endpoints for identification of substances of concern and will allow concluding whether the criteria for substances of very high concern are likely to be fulfilled.